 We have drifted a long way from my remit and comfort zone of food writing and recipe making.
 I am no historian or political writer, so my words require a pinch of salt (which you are free to make yourself).
 I do feel that there is a point here, however.
 We are often told to trust the market, trust business and that which people buy or do not buy.
 We are told to trust it to apply morality where politicians cannot, to ensure fair and free trade, responsible methods, decent pay and some sort of world equilibrium, economic stability.
 I have a simple question.
 Why on earth would we deem the market trustworthy?
 Is it the idea that it merely reflects that which people want to buy or how people wish to live and provides it?
 That it is simply a vehicle for consumer choice?

 I have written before that the companies which spend the heaviest revenues on advertising accumulate the most profit.
 The evidence shows that we are told what to buy and we are told how to live and we do as we are told.
 Moreover, many eminent politicians and people of enormous power and influence either sit on the boards of huge corporations or will do so when they leave office.
 I am no historian or political writer, but I will write the truth as I see it with no vested interest.
-Right now in India, the bottled water widely available is not from the many natural mountain springs but is treated mains water marketed and sold by major global soft drinks corporations.
+Right now in India, much of the bottled water widely available is not from the many natural mountain springs but is treated mains water marketed and sold by major global soft drinks corporations.
 There are trade deals and embargoes which do not reflect consumer interest or choice.

 The market tells us that we may live and eat like royalty.
 It means quantity and commodity.
 It means we can cheaply fill our bellies to bursting whilst flicking through a thousand options on a TV bigger than the roof of a shanty shack.
 We can all do this, however ordinary we are, and we can all be those bloated Tudor kings, only gnawing instead on mass-produced convenience food.
 When food is cheap we must be suspicious of its quality, sustainability, provenance and the processes to which it is subject, as well as the conditions for the workers producing it, right down the ingredient list, and the environmental impact at source, in processing and in distribution.
 It is not enough to trust the pictures of golden fields and happy pickers on the packaging and descriptions such as 100% British meat do not guarantee that the animal feed is grown or produced in Britain and suggest that there is little else positive to say about the animal rearing.
-If it were organic, free range etc. it would say so and a battery farmer is free to put a picture of open pastures on his egg boxes.
+If it were organic, free range etc. it would say so, if the producer can afford the organic certification, and a battery farmer is free to put a picture of open pastures on his egg boxes.

 There was a time when we selected our whole ingredients.
 We went to the markets and shops and chose them for their quality and seasonality and what we would make with them.
 We grew some too, and we had grains, flours, pulses and yeast in our larders.
 We were concentrating also, on incorporating calories into our diets, as two thirds of the world’s people are still doing, and making sure our families were getting enough rather than seeking to omit them.
 I know with certainty that if we use good, natural fats such as coconut oil, olive oil, nut oils, rapeseed, butter and ghee, and use them all, variously and not sparingly, in the making of delicious home-cooked food rich in vegetables, spices and herbs, this will not result in weight or cholesterol problems.
 All protein diets, calorie counting, two day a week fasts are all nothing but sad, vain symptoms of a first world problem, our royalty amongst nations.
 Nothing but the weight of the world.
 Weight loss will never be of concern amongst the world’s paupers.